jasongebhart/BaseballLineupCreator/README.md

 Feel free to delve into the individual folders and files to gain insights into the distinct functionalities of each component.

 ## Limitations
 This project was designed for youth baseball.
-Therefore the total number of innings is six.
+Therefore, the total number of innings is six.
 The script will not create more than 6 innings.

 ## Getting Started